Nukesor/pueue/README.md

 - Scheduling commands that will be executed in their respective working directories
 - Easy output inspection.
 - Interaction with running processes
+- Pausing/Resuming tasks, when you need some processing power right NOW!
 - Manipulation of the scheduled task order
 - Running multiple tasks at once (You can decide how many concurrent tasks you want to run)
-- Works on Linux and MacOs (Windows might work, but I need people for testing ;) )
+- Works on Linux and MacOS and partially on Windows.

+**Disclaimer:** Windows support is highly experimental right now.
+Pueue uses `powershell` to execute commands, keep this in mind when writing commands.
+Starting/resuming commands doesn't work for now.

 **Pueue has been rewritten in Rust!!** If you want the old version that's build with python, please install via pip.